8rb/Algorithms/README.md

-This is my repo for Algorihtms and Date Structures in TypeScript! :o
+This is my repo for Algorithms and Data Structures in TypeScript! :o

 Some useful commands: